 Ample elective time is available to allow the resident to customize his or her experiences.

-The McLeod Family Medicine Residency Program is proud to offer three specialty tracks for residents interested in pursuing a particular area of family medicine.
+The McLeod Family Medicine Residency Program is proud to offer four specialty tracks for residents interested in pursuing a particular area of Family Medicine.
 The tracks will require the residents to devote three elective rotations to the area of interest, starting in first or second year.
 The resident will also attend a national conference in that specialty during their third year of residency.

 Sports Medicine Track: Electives may include Sports Medicine, Orthopedics and Pediatric Orthopedics.
 The resident will be required to attend some Saturday Injury Clinics and work as a "team doctor" for a variety of sporting events.